Skip to content

 Figure 4: 98% reduction in workload for aerial photographic surveys thanks to Deep Learning

-2. Significant improvement in the population estimation of certain animal species, such as Buffon’s kobs and warthogs, with similar improvements for other species
+2. Significant improvement in the population estimation of certain animal species, such as kobs and warthogs

 The statistical analysis revealed that the estimates from this aerial photographic survey method assisted by artificial intelligence were significantly higher for smaller species, such as kobs (Kobus kob kob) (+241%) and warthogs (Phacochoerus africanus) (+163%), and comparable for other key species, in comparison with the traditional aerial survey method with rear seat observers.